isair/dotfiles/README.md

 <project-dir>/scripts/osx/backup.sh <profile-name>
 ```

-This will back-up your packages and apps to the profile you've given, `personal` by default.
+This will back-up your packages and apps to the profile you've given - `personal` by default.
 Creating the profile as necessary if it doesn't exist.

 The next step is to symlink your configuration files so that any changes to them are picked up by git.
-Right now there is not fully automated but will be fairly soon.
+You will only need to do this once.

 ```sh
 # Run the lines that apply to your setup